-- 3.55 The Council has adopted a 'Request to Enter into a Partnership Arrangement' form.
+3.56.
+The Council uses a 'Request to Enter into a Partnership Arrangement' form.
 The purpose of the form is to ensure that consistent information is obtained for all future partnerships that the Council enters into.
-The lead officer for the partnership is also required to confirm that the Council's financial regulations and contract procedure rules will be adhered to. - 4 REVIEW OF EFFECTIVENESS - 4.1 Ribble Valley Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the Heads of Service within the authority who have responsibility for the development and maintenance of the governance environment, the head of internal audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
+The lead officer for the partnership is also required to confirm that the Council's financial regulations and contract procedure rules will be adhered to.

+4. REVIEW OF EFFECTIVENESS

+4.1.
+Ribble Valley Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the assurance statements completed by the Heads of Service within the authority who have responsibility for the development and maintenance of the governance environment, the head of internal audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.